 Community Liaisons (CL) are strategically located throughout the state to assist communities in accomplishing the goals set forth by the local government.
 CL's proactively work to locate funding and other resources for community and economic development projects as well as facilitate the meeting of local officials, state, and federal agencies and other entities and provide information and access to the necessary resources.
 CL's also assist communities in meeting their community and economic development goals by providing technical assistance on all OCRA programs.

-Benton, Cass, Carroll, Clinton, Fulton, Jasper, Lake, Porter, La Porte, Marshall, Newton, Pulaski, Starke, St. Joseph, Tippecanoe, White, Warren.
+Benton, Cass, Carroll, Clinton, Fulton, Jasper, Lake, Porter, La Porte, Marshall, Newton, Pulaski, Starke, St. Joseph, Tippecanoe, White, Warren counties.

 Gerry joined OCRA in December 2006.
 During his time with the agency, he has represented the Northwest region.
 Before working at OCRA, Gerry spent 16 years in the administration at Purdue University, three years teaching in HS and three years in financial planning.
 The diversity of people, geography and opportunity in Indiana should be celebrated, encouraged, strengthened and experienced.
 Every day working with communities brings unique challenges making each day different.